LockeLamora/lockelamora.github.io/_posts/2018-09-01-paypal-testserver.md

 Screenshots not attached since obviously they show sensitive systems.

 Addendum: to pay it forward I'm running classes at the workplace that allowed me to learn all of this over the past year.
-I've obtained a beefier VPS for my students and we're going through an exciting journey of classic penetration-testing and the tactics specific to bug-bounties, after the success of our [CTF](http://alickgardiner.com/Owasp-CTF/) there's a lot fo enthusiasm!!
+I've obtained a beefier VPS for my students and we're going through an exciting journey of classic penetration-testing and the tactics specific to bug-bounties, after the success of our [CTF](http://alickgardiner.com/Owasp-CTF/) there's a lot of enthusiasm!!